anthonymorast/cnn-ns/README.md

 # cnn-ns
-Inferring the Reynolds number to paramaterize the Navier-Stokes equations through visualization.
+Inferring the Reynolds number from solution data to paramaterize the Navier-Stokes equations.

 ## Resources
 + Some source code for SIMPLE and SIMPLER